MarkSFrancis/DocsGenerator/README.md

 1. Build the solution
 1. A new folder in `DocsGenerator` called `SampleProject.Site` will be generated
 1. Open that folder with a server that can serve static files (such as http-server), and you will be able to browse generated documentation site

+# TODO

+* Add a menu for mobile - there's no way to view the TOC from mobile